jadecobra/python_tdd_exercises/source/conventions.rst

   'Single Quotes'

-  """Multiline Text
+  """Text on different lines
   with
   triple double quotes
   """

-  '''Multiline Text
+  '''Text on different lines
   with
-  triple single quotes
+  triple double quotes
   '''

 .. _conventions_tuples: